-Tallahassee Memorial Healthcare Memory Disorder Clinic (850) 431-5001 1401 Centerville Road, Suite 504 · · · Tallahassee, FL 32308 www.tmh.org/neuroscience/memory
+Tallahassee Memorial Healthcare Memory Disorder Clinic 1401 Centerville Road, Suite 504 1-800-662-4278, press 2, press 7 Tallahassee, FL 32308 www.tmh.org/neuroscience/memory

 The Tallahassee Memorial Healthcare Memory Disorder Clinic (TMH-MDC) was established by the state of Florida Alzheimer Disease Initiative and the Florida Legislature.
 The MDC provides clinical assessment, research and education/training for caregivers and health professionals.
 A team of specialists provides a comprehensive and coordinated diagnostic evaluation for persons concerned about memory problems.
 The clinic evaluation is a team approach to diagnosis of memory impairment.
 Whether the diagnosis is Alzheimer's disease, multi-infarct dementia, Parkinson's disease or any other form of dementia, the MDC professionals will assist the patient and family with services and resources specifically for their situation.
 The evaluation may include: